angelajchin/Angela_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

 My final milestone and personal modification focused on developing a mobile app to wirelessly control the robot.
 I added an ESP8266 Wi-Fi module into my project, which is a low-cost microchip that allows an Arduino to connect to a local network.
 Once the ESP8266 establishes a connection to my home Wi-Fi router, the Arduino can communicate with it using RX and TX pins.
 I started a server on port 80 in order to host a local web page, which will receive HTTP requests from an external device (in this case my phone).
 My code is able to parse these requests and turn the robot on or off in real time.
+If I had more time to modify my project, I would add a manual driving mode where the user can control the robot with a joystick.

+In summary, while building this project, I gained experience with IoT communication and how to configure an ESP8266 module using serial commands.
+My biggest challenge and subsequently my biggest accomplishment was definitely getting the ESP module to work and connect to the Wi-Fi because I didn’t even know that it was possible prior to this program.
+In the future, I plan on learning about app design and hardware communication in greater detail.

 --->
 # Second Milestone